maxmind/GeoIP2-dotnet/README.md

 // class is thread safe.
 //
 // Replace "42" with your account ID and "license_key" with your license
 // key.
+The GeoLite2 web service does not support Insights.
+Set the named
+// host argument to "sandbox.maxmind.com" to use the Sandbox GeoIP2 web
-The GeoLite2 web service does not support Insights. using (var client = new WebServiceClient(42, "license_key")) {
+// service instead of the production GeoIP2 web service. using (var client = new WebServiceClient(42, "license_key"))
+{
     // Do the lookup